These are the Best Xiaomi phones to buy in September: Mi 11 Ultra, Redmi Note 10 Pro, and more!

 - Best Xiaomi phone for most people: POCO F3 / Mi 11X

-- Best foldable phone from Xiaomi: Xiaomi Mi Mix Fold
+- Best foldable Xiaomi phone: Xiaomi Mi Mix Fold

 - Best mid-tier Xiaomi phone: Redmi Note 10 Pro / Pro Max

-- Best affordable Xiaomi phone: POCO X3 Pro
+- Best affordable Xiaomi phone: POCO X3 GT

 - Best entry-level Xiaomi phone: POCO M3